Useful Notes / Philadelphia Subways

 - True rapid transit

-- The Broad Street Subway, sometimes called the Orange Line, called the BSS for short, is a subway line running almost entirely under Broad Street, Philadelphia's main north-south thoroughfare, from Fern Rock Transportation Center in North Philadelphia to the sports complex in South Philadelphia.
+- The Broad Street Subway, sometimes called the Orange Line, more usually "the Subway," the Broad Line, or the BSS for short, is a subway line running almost entirely under Broad Street, Philadelphia's main north-south thoroughfare, from Fern Rock Transportation Center in North Philadelphia to the sports complex in South Philadelphia.
+Predictably, ridership spikes on game days.
 This line was originally built and owned by the City of Philadelphia, and the track and trains are still owned by the city; SEPTA operates the line under lease from the city.

 - The Broad-Ridge Spur is a short spur of the line running from Fairmount to 8th & Market via Chinatown.
+Spur trains start at Fern Rock or Olney Station at the north end of the line and then run as expresses until Fairmount, when they turn onto the spur towards 8th & Market.
 It features one of only two "ghost stations" on the Philadelphia rapid transit network (at Spring Garden), and the only one on the SEPTA system.
 It's definitely seen better days...

 - The Market-Frankford Line, or "the El".
 It's sometimes referred to as the Blue Line, or abbreviated to "MFL" for short.
 It is a line largely running as an elevated train along Frankford Avenue and as a subway under most of Market Street, Philadelphia's main east-west thoroughfare.
 The MFL runs from 69th Street Transportation Center in Upper Darby to Frankford Transportation Center in the Frankford neighborhood of Northeast Philadelphia.
 This train's history is rather odd, and has a number of quirks (e.g.: it's built to Pennsylvania Trolley Gauge, a broad gauge invented in the 19th century to keep railroads from competing with streetcars).
 It meets the BSS at 15th Street/City Hall (Broad and Market never truly meet, just turn into Penn Square, a giant traffic circle around City Hall; also, Broad is 14th Street), and there's free transfer between them there.

 - The PATCO High-Speedline, or simply the PATCO, is not run by SEPTA, but rather by the Delaware River Port Authority; PATCO stands for "Port Authority Transit Corporation."
 This line is akin to the Port Authority Trans Hudson in that it is basically a rapid transit system but it also operates a bit like a commuter rail system (indeed, both run on old Pennsylvania Railroad track: the PATH on the former Hudson and Manhattan, and the PATCO on the former Camden and Atlantic City), stopping at various towns in Philadelphia's South Jersey suburbs—including Camden—much as the PATH goes to New York's North Jersey ones (including Newark).
 It features the other "ghost station" in Philly, at Franklin Square.
 (There's been some talk of restoring it; a plan was floated in 2012, dropped, and then suddenly taken up again in late 2014, but no action has of yet been taken.)
-It also hasn't seen an upgrade in its rolling stock in years; the trains were mostly built in The Sixties, and you can tell from everything from the exterior styling to the interior decor (if that's the right word).note In the city, it goes under Vine Street from the Ben Franklin Bridge and then under 8th Street before turning west at Locust Street and terminating at 16th Street.
-It meets the MFL and Broad-Ridge Spur at 8th & Market and the BSS via a pedestrian tunnel that connects the BSS Walnut-Locust Station to 15th/16th and 12/13th Stations, but since the payment systems are totally separate there is no free transfer.
+It also hasn't seen an upgrade in its rolling stock in years; the trains were mostly built in The '60s, and you can tell from everything from the exterior styling to the interior decor (if that's the right word),note although they've begun complete refurbishment and modernization of the interiors (refurbished cars entered service in spring 2015 and all trains are set to be refurbished by year end 2017).
+In the city, it goes under Vine Street from the Ben Franklin Bridge and then under 8th Street before turning west at Locust Street and terminating at 16th Street.
+It meets the MFL and Broad-Ridge Spur at 8th & Market and the BSS via a pedestrian tunnel that connects the BSS Walnut-Locust Station to 15th/16th and 12/13th Stations, but since the payment systems are totally separate there is no free transfer (there is talk of free or reduced-fare transfer after SEPTA fully implements the new "SEPTA Key" contactless fare system, but as of now it's just talk—although it is more or less certain that the SEPTA Key will work to pay fares on PATCO).

-- Underground but not rapid transit: The Subway-Surface Trolley Lines, sometimes called the Green Line(s), are single-car tram lines running underground parallel to the MFL under Market Street starting at Juniper Street immediately east of Broad (Juniper is sort of 13 1/2 Street) and then diverging at 36th Street to various points in West and Southwest Philadelphia.
+- Underground but not rapid transit: The Subway-Surface Trolley Lines, sometimes called the Green Line(s), are single-car tram lines running underground parallel to the MFL under Market Street starting at 13th Street and then diverging at 36th Street to various points in West and Southwest Philadelphia.
+The Green Lines have free transfer from both the BSL and MFL at City Hall/15th Street and also have free transfer from the MFL at 13th Street and 30th Street.

 As of a change in October 2014, SEPTA's rapid transit trains run from about 5:30 AM until about 12:30 AM during the week and 24 hours on the weekend (i.e the trains run continuously from 5:30AM opening on Friday until 12:30AM closing on Sunday night/Monday morning).
 The PATCO remains, like the PATH, open 24/7, albeit with very